 - What are they not providing that you could provide for your customers?
 What is their content strategy?

 Every business generates content.
-The trick is to ensure that your customers are getting access to that content when and where it’s most relevant to their needs.
+The trick is to ensure that your customers access that content when and where it’s most relevant to their needs.
 More and more, that’s happening online through search engines and social media.